stephomi/nomadsculpt.com/manual/docs/tips.md

 [[toc]]

+## Facegroups

+The facegroup tool can be used for many things, as explained in this youtube video: https://youtu.be/qtjYcxS8f9s?si=HGWTG-NqXGstWehx

+This is a text summary of the features covered in that video.

+### Why facegroups?

+Facegroups let you organise and select faces ('faces' and 'polygons' are the same thing, the corners of polygons are called 'vertices').
+This is easier to explain compared to Nomad's other selection and organization tools.
+Nomad lets you create objects, name them, parent them, it's easy to create a structure of objects to define a room made up of floor, walls, chair, table and so on.

+For a character you might do an initial block-out using separate objects for head, arm, leg, but once you merge all the pieces into a single mesh, this structure is lost.
+You can work on sub-sections of a character with masks, but it can get tiresome to keep painting a mask for the hands, then the nose, then the hands again.

+This is where facegroups come in handy.
+It lets you mark polygon faces with a color, and then be able to select and manipulate polys that have the same facegroup color.

+The closest analogy would be painting colors on a map, then later on being able to select countries or regions based on color.

+For character heads you could paint zones to mark the eye sockets, nose, lips, chin, ears, then easily select those zones later.
+For hard surface and mechanical sculpting it can be useful to define panels and sections.

+### Creating and editing facegroups

+Facegroups can be applied with a brush, where each new stroke creates a new facegroup, or they can select the facegroup under the cursor and extend it.
+They can also be created using shapes.

+* Dot, auto-pick enabled - a single drag will define a new facegroup colour and assign it to the faces you drag over.
+Every new drag will define a new facegroup.
+A tap will flood fill a new facegroup.
+* Dot, auto-pick disabled - when the auto-pick button is in its 'sub' mode, nomad will select the facegroup under the cursor, and apply it during the rest of the drag.
+This is useful to refine facegroups without having to manually select them.

+### Masking

+When the mask tool is active, and the facegroup button is active on its toolbar, tapping a facegroup will mask it.

+### Hiding

+When the hide tool is active, and the facegroup button is active on its toolbar, tapping a facegroup will hide it.

+### Organizing

+As mentioned earlier facegroups can be used to organise your mesh without requiring you to make separate objects.
+You may not want to split a head into separate objects for nose, chin, ears, but it is very useful to have them defined via facegroups.

+### UV regions

+The UV Atlas tool will attempt to define seams automatically, but will sometimes put seams where you don't want them to.
+If facegroups exist on an object, and the facegroup option is active in the UV Atlas options, it will use the facegroup borders as UV seams instead.

+### Quad remesher

+The quad remesher plugin will usually flow edges nicely on your model, but you can use facegroups to help steer it when the facegroup option is enabled.
+This can make it easy to define a clean edge flow around eyes, a eyebrow ridge, lips, cheek fold for example.

+### Filter with other tools

+Many tools will have options to be facegroup aware, either from their primary tool menu, or via the stroke -> filtering menu.
+For example the smooth tool at strengths above 100% can aggresively smooth away detail within a facegroup, but keep the facegroup border relatively intact

+### Relax and smooth facegroup borders

+The relax option within the facegroup tool does an excellent job of smoothign facegroup borders while keeping other features intact.
+This can be a great way to define smooth facegropu border regions before quad remeshing.

 ## Working on small screens

 Nomad is designed to work on tablets, but works well on phones as well.
 Sculpting on a small screen like a phone can be made easier with a few UI and workflow tweaks: